 Red Velvet Cake

-- Preheat the oven to 350°F / 175°C. Line and grease and line 3, 6-inch pans.
+- Preheat the oven to 350°F / 175°C. Line and grease 3, 6-inch pans.
 Set aside.

 - Add 2 cups of granulated sugar and whisk for 30 seconds to help dissolve the sugar.

-- Carefully flip the layers out of the pans, and place on a wire rack to finish cooling.
+- Divide the batter evenly between the prepared pans and bake for 27-30 minutes.
+Remove pans from the oven and let them cool in the pans for 15 minutes.
+Carefully flip the layers out of the pans and place them on a wire rack to finish cooling.

 - Level the cake tops with a serrated knife once they're fully cooled.
 Use a fork to crumble the cake tops, and cover and set aside.
 If you're making these in advance, wrap and freeze them at this point.